 Commercial production and export of coffee started in the first decade of the 1800s but remained somewhat limited until the 20th century.
 The establishment of the Federación Nacional de Cafeteros de Colombia was a tremendous boost to the national coffee industry.
 Colombia quickly established itself as a significant coffee-growing region, vying with Brazil for the top global producer.
-The Federación Nacional de Cafeteros de Colombia is a prominent NGO that provides various services and support to the country's coffee producers.
-Regardless of the size of their landholdings or the volume of their production, the FNC helps out.
+The Federación Nacional de Cafeteros de Colombia is a prominent NGO providing various services and support to coffee producers.
+Regardless of the size of their landholdings or production volume, the FNC helps out.

-The FNC also guarantees a purchase price for any coffee grown within Colombia, providing financial security to farmers.
-This is designed to eliminate some of the market pressures and provide reliable income to the coffee sector.
+The FNC also guarantees a purchase price for any coffee grown in Colombia, providing farmers with financial security.
+This is designed to eliminate some market pressures and provide reliable income to the coffee sector.
 The scientific arm of the organization, Cenicafé, is devoted to research, development, dissemination, and support throughout the country.
 They provide A wide-ranging extension service employing more than 1,500 field workers.
 They are deployed to consult farmers on soil management, processing techniques, variety selection, disease prevention and treatment, and other agricultural aspects of coffee farming.
-A tax is imposed on all coffee exports to fund this work and the other provisions and protections that the FNC offers.
+A tax is imposed on all coffee exports to fund this work and the FNC's other provisions and protections.

 Since our earliest days, our importer has had boots on the ground and spoons in the cup there.
-We fall in love repeatedly with the regional variations, the varieties, the landscape, the producers themselves.
-Our work sourcing strong, versatile workhorse coffees will keep you coming back for more.
+We fall in love repeatedly with the regional variations, varieties, landscape, and producers.
+Our work-sourcing of strong, versatile workhorse coffees will keep you coming back for more.